pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 }
 ```

-In order to output sql text in different formats, I introduced flags:
+In order to output sql text in different formats, I introduced nine flags:

 ```go
 // RestoreCtx is Restore context to hold flags and writer